-- Only prior adult felony convictions that have already been sentenced are counted. - Where military records or out of state records are available, court martial convictions or other convictions that would be equivalent to a felony offense in Utah are counted. - If multiple convictions arise from a previous single criminal episode, only one felony conviction from that episode is counted.
+- Only prior adult felony convictions with separate adult case numbers that have already been sentenced are counted. - Where military, federal, or other state(s)' records are available, court martial convictions or other convictions that would be equivalent to a felony offense penalty in Utah are counted. - If multiple convictions arise from a previous single criminal episode. one felony conviction from each separate adult case number is counted.